94v1c8/nmaas--nmaas-janitor/README.md

 ### Deploying

 The provided Dockerfile comprises a two-stage Docker image build.
 You don't have to compile protoc yourself, nor configure local golang environment.
 Just run `docker build`, and image will do all the work for you.

+### Get in Touch

+Interested users can use the following mailing lists to subscribe to news about NMaaS, get in touch with the NMaaS development team, or other NMaaS users:

+- [nmaas-announce@lists.geant.org](mailto:nmaas-announce@lists.geant.org) - public mailing list for announcements shared by the NMaaS team with the community ([subscribe here](https://lists.geant.org/sympa/info/nmaas-announce))
+- [nmaas@lists.geant.org](mailto:nmaas@lists.geant.org) - private mailing list for contacting the NMaaS core team members
+- [nmaas-users@lists.geant.org](mailto:nmaas-users@lists.geant.org) - public mailing lists for discussions related to NMaaS usage and development ([subscribe here](https://lists.geant.org/sympa/info/nmaas-users))